bradrn/brassica/docs/Reference.md

   active at the point immediately following the category definition block, as well as those mentioned in any previous [extra graphemes declarations](#extra-graphemes).
 Then, for each word, the graphemes in that word are compared to this list of collected graphemes.
-Any grapheme which is not in the list is replaced by U+FFFF (�).
+Any grapheme which is not in the list is replaced by U+FFFD (�).
 This behaviour can be disabled by introducing the category definition block with `noreplace`.

 Additionally, the first category block in the file influences tokenisation into multigraphs,